 The UP is committed by its MOU to the success of this project by its contribution of 5 percent.
 MODOT maintains this project will not only improve Amtrak on-time performance but also remove freight trains from the mainline and move them onto the siding, thereby making the solution for all parties better and more comprehensive.
-Not only is the UP committed to at least an 85 percent on-time performance when this and several other projects are completed in the immediate area of western Missouri per the MODOT-UP MOU of 2009, they are also committed immediately to an 80 percent OTP when the three shovel-ready projects previously applied for and granted in 2010 are complete.
-The amounts requested are 80 percent federal, and the MODOT funding at 15 percent will use the funds leftover from the previously underbudget and successful California siding project, in FRA grant no. 6048.
-UP will provide the remaining 5 percent of the cost.
+Not only is the UP committed to at least an 85 percent on-time performance when this and several other projects are completed in the immediate area of western Missouri per the MODOT-UP MOU of 2009, it is also committed immediately to an 80 percent on-time performance when the three shovel-ready projects previously applied for and granted in 2010 are complete.
+The SOA also will be amended when this project comes on line.
+The amounts requested are 95 percent federal, and UP will provide the remaining 5 percent of the cost.

 These amounts are commensurate with the overall benefits in that the Amtrak benefits will be immediately apparent when in place.
 The freight benefits will, over a number of years and along with future projects for Missouri KC to St. Louis service for passenger trains, show how the additional capacity provided helps remove freight trains from former bottlenecks and puts them on a track to success with fewer problems in arriving at stations on-time.
-As the frequencies in freight train travel and the Missouri passenger rail service may be expected to increase in the future, the types of access and infrastructure improvements sought, such as the existing project, will be clearly the type of projects with the most delivery at the least cost.
+In the future, as the frequencies in freight train travel and the Missouri passenger rail service increase, the types of access and infrastructure improvements sought, such as the existing project, will be the type of projects with the most delivery at the least cost.